-- In case the SIDC is unable to accommodate flow-based parameters, the CCC shall convert the crosszonal capacities into available transmission capacities (hereafter referred as "ATCs for SIDC fallback procedure") for each Core oriented bidding zone border and each DA CC MTU.
-The Core TSOs may delegate this responsibility to a third party. - The cross-zonal capacities shall serve as the basis for the determination of the ATCs for SIDC fallback procedure.
-As the selection of a set of ATCs from the cross-zonal capacities leads to an infinite set of choices, an iterative algorithm in a systematic way or a mathematical optimisation determines the ATCs for SIDC fallback procedure. - 2.
-The following inputs are required to calculate ATCs for SIDC fallback procedure for each ID CC MTU: - (a) final flow-based parameters (PTDF_f and \overline{RAM}f) as calculated pursuant to Article 19 or final flow-based parameters (PTDF{f,DA}PTDF_f and \overline{RAM}{UID}) as calculated pursuant to Article 11; and, if applicable, \overline{LTA}{UID} calculated pursuant to Article 11;

-- (b) if defined, the global allocation constraints shall be assumed to constrain the Core net positions pursuant to Article 7(5), and shall be described following the methodology described in Article 18(2).
-Such constraints shall be adjusted for offered cross-zonal capacities on the non-Core bidding zone borders. - 3.
-The following outputs are the outcomes of the calculation for each MTU: - (a) ATCs for SIDC fallback procedure; and - (b) constraints with zero margin after the calculation of ATCs for SIDC fallback procedure. - 4.
-In case the cross-zonal capacities are described solely by flow-based parameters, the calculation of the ATCs for SIDC fallback procedure is an iterative procedure, which gradually calculates ATCs for each DA CC MTU, while respecting the constraints of the final flow-based parameters pursuant to paragraph 3: - (a) The initial ATCs are set equal to zero for each Core oriented bidding zone border, i.e.:
+- 1. In case the SIDC is unable to accommodate flow-based parameters, the CCC shall convert themthe cross-zonal capacities into available transmission capacities (hereafter referred as "ATCs for SIDC fallback procedure") for each Core oriented bidding zone border and each DA CC MTU.
+The Core TSOs may delegate this responsibility to a third party. - 2.
+The flow based parameters\cross-zonal capacities shall serve as the basis for the determination of the ATCs for SIDC fallback procedure.
+As the selection of a set of ATCs from the flow based parameters\cross-zonal capacities leads to an infinite set of choices, an iterative algorithm in a systematic way or a mathematical optimisation determines the ATCs for SIDC fallback procedure in a systematic way. - 3.
+The following inputs are required to calculate ATCs for SIDC fallback procedure for each ID CC MTU: - (a) final flow-based parameters (PTDFf and $\overline{RAM}f$ ) as calculated pursuant to Article 19 or final flow-based parameters (PTDFf and $\overline{RAM}{UID}$ ) as calculated pursuant to Article 11; and, if applicable, $\overline{LTA}{UID}$ calculated pursuant to Article 11; - (b) if defined, the global allocation constraints shall be assumed to constrain the Core net positions pursuant to Article 7(5), and shall be described following the methodology described in Article 18(2).
+Such constraints shall be adjusted for offered cross-zonal capacities on the non-Core bidding zone borders. - 4.
+The following outputs are the outcomes of the calculation for each MTU: - (a) ATCs for SIDC fallback procedure; and - (b) constraints with zero margin after the calculation of ATCs for SIDC fallback procedure. - 5.
+The In case the cross-zonal capacities are described solely by flow-based parameters, the calculation of the ATCs for SIDC fallback procedure is an iterative procedure, which gradually calculates ATCs for each DA CC MTU, while respecting the constraints of the final flow-based parameters pursuant to paragraph 3: - (a) The initial ATCs are set equal to zero for each Core oriented bidding zone border, i.e.: